Institute of Semitic Studies: Collaborations

-Previous Donors
+Previous donors

 Support for the work of the Institute has come from various sources, but most notably the Carnegie Corporation of New York, the National Endowment for the Humanities (NEH), the New Jersey Committee for the Humanities, the New York Committee for the Humanities, Bristol Myers Co, Blum Foundation, Lawrence Gelb Foundation, New York City Central Labor Council: AFL-CIO, State of Ben L. Burman, H. J. Stich Foundation, JDC, and many generous individuals all over the US.

-Media Recognition
+Media recognition

 Even in its first years of establishment, the work of the Institute of Semitic Studies had caught national and international attention.
-In a little less than a decade, its work was reported in five front-page newspaper stories (New York Times, 3; Trenton Times, 2), and its role discussed in one major editorial (Washington Post).
+In a little less than a decade, its work was reported in five front-page newspaper stories (The New York Times, 3; Trenton Times, 2), and its role discussed in one major editorial (Washington Post).
 Stories about the work of the Institute have been featured in the Boston Globe, Chicago Tribune, Christian Science Monitor, and several local, national, and international papers and other media including the BBC.

-Mission and Peace-Activity
+Mission and peace activity

-The Institute’s mission is to promote the unique and rich contributions of Semitic and Afroasiatic culture and language to world civilization through rigorous academic research.
+The Institute's mission is to promote the unique and rich contributions of Semitic and Afroasiatic culture and language to world civilization through rigorous academic research.
 As an integral part of its mission, however, it also seeks to integrate its scholarship with peace-building efforts in the Horn of Africa and the Middle East through the promotion of mutual understanding of common cultural and linguistic heritages.
-The institute is planning to build an African Peace Center in Princeton which would be to dedicated academic peace-building research and conflict mediation for conflict ridden regions in Africa.
+The institute is planning to build an African Peace Center in Princeton which would be dedicated to academic peace-building research and conflict mediation for conflict ridden regions in Africa.